stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/06-cluster-management/15-node-pool.md

 ---
 title: "Node Pools"
 metaTitle: "Node Pools"
-metaDescription: "Learn about the node pools and applying changes to a node pool."
+description: "Learn about the node pools and applying changes to a node pool."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---